Hong Kong Stamp Duty: Your Complete Guide 2019 More

 Introduction to Hong Kong Stamp Duty

-In an effort to dampen the escalating property prices, the Hong Kong Government has made a number of changes to the Hong Kong Stamp Duty Ordinance.
+In an effort to dampen the escalating property prices across residential, commercial and industrial property in Hong Kong, the Hong Kong Government has made a number of changes to the Hong Kong Stamp Duty Ordinance.

 These changes include legislation for a new Special Stamp Duty (SSD) to deter house flipping, as well as new, higher Ad Valorem (ADV) rates for non-Hong Kong permanent residents and/or multiple property owners (Buyer’s Stamp Duty or BSD), and for the first time, new ADV rates rates for non-residential property transactions as well.